gdiet/backup/README.md

 * Don't mount more than one dedup file system if you can avoid it.
 If you cannot avoid it, make sure the dedup file systems have unique mount points and temp directories configured - see below.
 * The `write-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
 * By default, `write-dedupfs` uses the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order use a different repository directory.
-* For additional options, read the `write-dedupfs` script.
+* For additional options, read the `write-dedupfs` script and the paragraphs below.

 ### Mount The File System Without GUI

 If you want to mount the dedup file system without a GUI, run `write-dedupfs-console`.
 This behaves like `write-dedupfs` except that it does not start a GUI.
-So see above for more details of `write-dedupfs-console`.
+So see above for more details on how `write-dedupfs-console` works.

 ### Mount The File System Read-Only

-If you want to mount the dedup file system read-only, use the `read-dedupfs` or `read-dedupfs-console` utility.
-These utilities work analog to the write utilites.
+If you want to mount the dedup file system read-only, use the `dedupfs` or `dedupfs-console` utility.
+These utilities work analog to the write utilities.

+Why mount read-only?
+This can be handy if for example you want to look up files in your backups while making sure that you cannot accidentally add, change or delete files in the backup.

 ### Configure The Mount Point